-CNET Deal Days: Two days of pre-Black Friday deals starts Oct.
+CNET Deal Days: Two days of pre-Black Friday deals start Oct.
 19

 With today's information overload, it can be difficult to separate the really good deals on the web from all the other noise that's out there.
 That's why we're pulling together a list of curated deals in one place during CNET Deal Days, our first shopping event.
 We're partnering with some of our favorite retailers and vendors to bring you two days of sales and deals, including many exclusives that meet or beat all-time low prices.

-And while we have several technology products and services on tap, there are also plenty of alternatives, with everything from food and beverages to fitness equipment to grooming and beauty offerings, and everything in between.
+While we have several technology products and services on tap, there are also plenty of alternatives, with everything from food and beverages to fitness equipment to grooming and beauty offerings, and everything in between.
 Whether you're doing some early holiday shopping to beat the looming shortages or just looking to grab yourself a mid-autumn treat, you'll find a panoply of options.

 When does CNET Deal Days start?